civo/kubernetes-marketplace/twingate/post_install.md

-## Twingate - Connector Settings
+## Twingate Connector Settings

-In order to get the connector up and running you need to register at [Twingate](https://twingate.com) and provide a few configuration settings for you new connector.
-If you are not familiar with Twingate it is recommended to follow our First-time Configuration guide
+In order to configure and use the Twingate Connector, you first need to create a Twingate Network.
+You can [sign up](https://www.twingate.com) for a free trial account on our website.
+The [First-time configuration guide](https://docs.twingate.com/docs/twingate-configuration) covers the necessary steps for the initial configuration of your network.
+For more information on Twingate, please see our [documentation](https://docs.twingate.com/docs/how-twingate-works).

-The settings are passed via a ConfigMap and a Secret.
+Twingate Connector settings are passed via a ConfigMap and a Secret, as detailed below.

 ### ConfigMap settings

-This will help you to create a valid configuration you only need replace `example.twingate.com` by your network domain.
+This will help you to create a valid configuration.
+You only need to replace `example.twingate.com` in the snippet below with your Twingate Network fully-qualified domain name, which is configured when you create your Twingate Network.
-The value should be similar to what you see in your browser while in the admin console.

 ```yaml
 apiVersion: v1
 kind: ConfigMap